suyupilemao/suyupilemao/README.md

 ## Hi there 👋

 I am suyupilemao, now a graduate student in University of Science and Technology of China.
 For now, I am doing my thesis on open quantum systems and chemical reaction dynamics in condensed phase.
 I participate in the project by our group for developing an open quantum simulating package (based on the hierarchical equations of motion).
-You may also see my scientific publications via the Google scholar <holar.google.com/citations?view_op=new_articles&hl=zh-TW&imq=Yu+Su#>.
+You may also see my scientific publications via the [Google scholar](holar.google.com/citations?view_op=new_articles&hl=zh-TW&imq=Yu+Su#).

 <!--
 **suyupilemao/suyupilemao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.